 ain't included in the ending sound.

-second tone example: somewhere between "laint" and "lane" such
+second tone example: somewhere between "laint" and "lane" such as in "flamboyant".

 third tone example: fully stressed "lane".

 လိမ့် | lain1 -- to roll.